The Best Keto Hiking Foods for Your Outdoor Adventures

 Keep in mind that while on a long hike, you may not hit your exact preferred macro ranges.
 For example, those on a strict keto diet generally aim for around 70% of calories to come from fat each day.

-(However, if following keto for medical reasons, always check with your doctor to see if you must stay at a certain percentage of macronutrients or certain amount of fat each day.)
+(However, if following the keto diet for medical reasons, always check with your doctor to see if you must stay at a certain percentage of macronutrients or a certain amount of fat each day.)

 Ready to get moving?
-Here’s 13 of the best snacks to pack for your adventure!
+Here are 13 of the best snacks to pack for your adventure!

 1. Nut Butter Pouches